Skip to Content

 Can I make jerk marinade without scotch bonnet peppers?

-While scotch bonnet peppers are a key ingredient for authentic jerk flavor and heat, you can substitute them with other hot peppers like habaneros.
-If you prefer a milder version, you can reduce the number of peppers or combine milder peppers.
+While Scotch bonnet peppers are a key ingredient for authentic jerk flavor and heat, you can substitute them with other hot peppers, such as habaneros.
+If you prefer a milder version, you can reduce the number of peppers or substitute them with milder varieties.

 What is the best way to cook meat marinated in jerk marinade?